 We are not united by what we believe.
 We are not united by our political persuasions nor even our religion.
 What unites each and every human being on this planet is story.
 We all think in terms of narrative.
 This is how we process reality, how we make sense of our deepest and most vulnerable emotional experiences and how we navigate ultimate meaning in life.
 It is not religious doctrine, scientific rationalism or intellectual philosophy that orients how we think and what fundamentally motivates our behaviour.
 It is the story that we tell ourselves about the world; about its nature, its purpose and our place within it.
 As human beings we are storytelling animals.
 We cannot escape it.
 However, not enough of us consider the implications of story.
 How story transforms how we think and feel about the world.
 How story moulds who we are, “reshaping us in the way that flowing water gradually reshapes a rock”.
 Stories are too powerful to be left unexamined and unexplored.
-We must all embark on this journey of self-discovery.
+We must all embark on a journey of self-discovery.

 Story is at the heart of what it means to be human.
 The very invention of language was to serve this purpose.
 Before moral and legal codes, telling stories was the primary way that human beings could maintain order.
 Gossiping about the admirable or deplorable behaviour of different members of the tribe provided a certain level of accountability that allowed tribal community to function.
 Storytelling has always been a primordial instinct.

 As human beings, we have a neural mechanism known as the ‘hero-making brain’.
-A mechanism in which our brains construct a narrative that is always to our benefit, always making us the ‘hero’.
+A mechanism in which our brains construct a narrative that is always for our benefit, always making us the ‘hero’.
 Our brains selectively choose to embrace information that conforms to our perception of reality and our understanding of how the world operates.
 This tendency stems from a way of thinking known as ‘naive realism’ – the belief that everyone else’s perception of reality is flawed apart from our own.
 This can cause our story-making brains to behave outrageously in order to justify our “rightness” – a rightness that we must attain at all costs.
 One of our most peculiar and scandalous proclivities (as a result of naive realism) is simply to make things up and believe them to be true.
 To construct purely fictitious memories in order to support our internal hero-making narratives.
-This process is known as what Professor Lisa Bortolotti calls “confabulation” – believing the untrue in order to construct a coherent inner narrative that magnifies our own self-importance and self-understanding.
+This process is what Professor Lisa Bortolotti calls “confabulation” – believing the untrue in order to construct a coherent inner narrative that magnifies our own self-importance and self-understanding.

 This obsession, with neat and coherent narratives, fundamentally stems from our fetish for control.
 Human beings long for control.
 We crave it.
 We need to control our reality at all costs.
 In many instances we can feel physically or emotionally uncomfortable simply by pondering hypothetical situations in which our brains lose control.
 Stories are a way for our brains to trick us into thinking we have some measure of control over our reality.
 A means of providing comfort and solace in a harsh and unforgiving world.
 Our cause and effect brains need narratives that can explain what we are experiencing and why we are experiencing it.
 Even information that we think influences how we think such as ideology, political or philosophical inclinations, scientific or rationalist models and even religious dogmas are only really accepted because they first fit comfortably within the internal narrative that our brains have constructed.